-Please aways include the following information in your report, for the underlying Python version.
+Please always include the following information in your report, for the underlying Python version.
 You can easily copy&paste this into your report.

 Do not include the created code in your report.
 Given proper input, it's redundant, and it's not likely that I will look at it without the ability to change the Python or Nuitka source and re-run it.

 Consider using this software with caution.
+Even though many tests are applied before releases, things are potentially breaking.
 Your feedback and patches to Nuitka are very welcome.